 What is the Jobs Abroad Bulletin?

 The Jobs Abroad Bulletin (JAB) is a set of job boards containing classified recruitment ads for people looking for mostly short term work abroad, volunteer work or to take a gap year.
-We have also introduced a board for those looking to study abroad.

 How often do you add new vacancies?

 We try to add new jobs every week or so.
 Usually we add between 15 and 30 new positions at a time.
 When we are travelling and have limited access to regular or reliable internet connections it may take longer to add new vacancies.

 What types of jobs can be found in JAB?

 We consider ourselves as much a travel as a recruitment website, and the jobs we carry are generally – though not exclusively – for the purpose of helping people see the world rather than moving up in it.
 That is not to say a career in tourism cannot be started with a job found here.
 We use the following categories of work as headings in JAB: Tourism, Hospitality & Leisure; Ski Resort Jobs; Teaching & TEFL; Nursing & Care Work; Childcare; Farm & Animal Jobs; Office Jobs; Other Work.
 We also have Volunteer Jobs and Gap Year boards.

 Applications, or requests for more information about a vacancy, should be directed to the employer via the contact details given in each advert.

 Work permits & visas